duukkis/terminal/blog/BLOG_part2.md

 ![](images/3.png)

-The $this->BUF has the gifs in a array of strings.
-Also code checks that the files are gifs and also a check that GIF89a gifs are not animated gifs.
-And then in the constructor we add the gif header, add individual gifs and the the gif footer.
+The ```$this->BUF``` has the gifs in a string array.
+Also code checks that the files are gifs and also that GIF89a gifs are not animated gifs.
+After checks in the constructor we add the gif header, add individual gifs and lastly the gif footer is added.

 > Lets fix this

 ![](images/3fixed.png)

 * Make a separate function for constructing the actual gif.
 The idea is that class contructor sets the variables and then we have a public function that actually does something
 * We loop the gifs, open them one by one.
-On the first round we add header, then we add the frames and finally we add the footer.
+On the first round we add header and firstFrame that we need later.
+Then we add the frames and finally we add the footer.
 * Removed static method calls ```GIFEncoder::GIFAddHeader```.
 Even the old code uses $this variables, so nothing static about this
 * When looking at loadGif function, I actually made the functionality worse.
 I don't check if the gif is animated or not.
 I rely on the user not to send animated gifs to this class.
 So I'm going to rely on the programmer.
+The check can be done somewhere else if needed.

 ___

-Then lets check those GIFAddHeader and GIFAddFooter functions.
+Then lets check those helper-functions GIFAddHeader and GIFAddFooter.

 ![](images/4a.png)
 ![](images/4c.png)